fufububu/PDFExtract_text/README.md

  * PDF Clown 0.1.2.0 library of Stefano Chizzolini

 ### Installing
-If you want to modify/compile the program you can download Extract_text.java source otherwise
+If you want to modify/compile the program you can download PDFExtract_text.java source otherwise
 download jar file in a directory containing pdf file to be used and and execute it.
 Example:
   java -jar PDFExtract_text.jar <filename.pdf> 0 0 595 842 27